-Parish/Town Council Observations Medlar with Wesham Town Initial Comments received on 31 October 2021 Council militar comments reserved on 51 october 2021 Medlar-with-Wesham Town Council held a public open meeting and residents gave their opinion on this planning application and their views could be considered and incorporated into the Council's response.
+Parish/Town Council Observations Medlar with Wesham Town Initial Comments received on 31 October 2021 Council Medlar-with-Wesham Town Council held a public open meeting and residents gave their opinion on this planning application and their views could be considered and incorporated into the Council's response.
 The Town Council are concerned that they are being asked to comment on a development that is substantially underway.
 The application also states that construction has not commenced.
 Thus, the Town Council also has grave concerns regarding lack of enforcement by Fylde Borough Council Officers The Town Council also wish to bring to attention of the Planning Committee that to date the developers' does not have in a Car Parking Management Strategy that meets the requirement of Application 13/0655, condition 33.
 Hence issues of highway safety and the operation of the Mill Farm Sports Village on match days is still a major issue considering residents and motorists.
 The Council wishes to make the following observations and comments: - Option C - The Council OBJECT to the proposal The Council noted that the construction has commenced prior to the application being made and permission being granted by Planning Authorities.
 The Council also wish to express concern that the construction is being undertaken with the approval of the Fylde BC Planning Officer.
 Despite querying the decision, the Council have not been made unaware of any rationale for this decision.
 This development has an immediate loss in car parking spaces which results in concerns relating to safety and disruption to the local community.
 The Council assume by approving the development without planning permission the Officers of Fylde BC are accepting responsibility for this increased risk.
 In practical terms, the risk will be that due to increased traffic parked on the streets, access to Wesham for emergency vehicles will be restricted either through blocked streets or delayed by the sheer volume of traffic.
 This risk should be, as planners have agreed the work can continue, the responsibility and accepted by the planners.
 The Council would be interesting to know what mitigation Fylde BC have in place to manage the risk.
 Existing landscaping and trees were removed from the site as groundworks for the building of the North Stand.
 Extending stadium results in increase in spectator capacity but the new car parking spaces will be insufficient for the increased numbers.
-In the Developers own analysis of car volumes attending a football match it was reported that an average one groundworks for the building of the North Stand.
-Extending stadium results in increase in spectator capacity the new car parking spaces will be insufficient for the increase.
+In the Developers own analysis of car volumes attending a football match it was reported that on average one car attends the site per every 3.5 people.
+The new stand will have